-- 1. Research and create a report on the use of the Professional Development (PD) trainings available to members. - 2.
-Promote and review nominations and recommend to the Board of Directors the recipients of the IPD Awards. - 3.
+- 1. Review nominations and recommend to the Board of Directors the recipients of the IPD Awards. - 2.
 Review legislative mandates and SDE rule changes and other influences that may cause a need for PD.
-Make recommendations for the areas where OEA will offer training in regard to PD.
-Research and monitor the implementation Every Student Succeeds Act (ESSA) and IDEA. - 4.
-Develop a TLE virtual PD training to be used by local affiliates. - 5.
-Make recommendations to the Legislative committee regarding legislation relevant to the IPD committee research and discussion. - 6.
-Address where your committee can help create organizing strategies around instruction and professional development.
+Make recommendations for the areas where OEA will offer training in regard to PD. - 3.
+Discuss ways to create organizing strategies around instruction and professional development.